MaxJubayerYT/Aternos-Android/README.md

 # Aternos App (Unofficial)

-### 🚀 Aternos — now as an Android app.
-This project turns the Aternos website into a smooth, mobile-friendly Android application, so you can manage your Minecraft servers without constantly opening a browser.

-⚠️ This is an unofficial app.
+### •⚠️ This is an unofficial app.
 It is not affiliated with Aternos GmbH.

-📱 What is this?
+# •📱 What is this?

-Aternos already has a powerful web panel, but using it on mobile can feel slow and messy.
+### •Aternos already has a powerful web panel, but using it on mobile can feel slow and messy.
 So I wrapped the official Aternos website into an Android app to make:

-Server control faster

-Navigation easier

-Mobile usage smoother

-Everything feel more “app-like” instead of “website-ish”

-No fake APIs.
-No modified backend.
-It uses the real Aternos website, just inside an app.

-🎮 What you can do

-Start / stop your Minecraft server

-View server status in real-time

-Manage players & console

-Change server software (Paper, Fabric, Forge, etc.)

-Access logs & settings

-Log in securely using Aternos’ official login

-Basically: everything you normally do on aternos.org — but in one tap.

-🛠️ How it works

-Built using Android WebView

-Loads the official Aternos website

-No data scraping

-No account data stored

-Login happens directly on Aternos

-Your account stays 100% yours.

-🔐 Security & Privacy

-This app does not collect passwords

-No trackers

-No third-party analytics

-All authentication is handled by Aternos itself

-If you can log in on the website, you can log in here.

-⚠️ Disclaimer

-This app is:

-Unofficial

-Fan-made

-Created for convenience and learning purposes

-All rights, trademarks, and services belong to Aternos GmbH.

-If Aternos ever releases an official app — use that instead 👍

-🧠 Why I made this

-I use Aternos a lot and got tired of:

-Reopening the browser

-Losing tabs

-Slow mobile navigation

-So I made this app to keep server management quick and simple.

-📦 Installation

-Download the APK from the Releases section
-Enable Install from unknown sources
-Install and enjoy ✨

-💬 Feedback & Issues

-Found a bug?
-Have a suggestion?

-Open an Issue or start a Discussion — I’m open to improvements.
+•Server control faster

+•Navigation easier

+•Mobile usage smoother

+•Everything feel more “app-like” instead of “website-ish”

+•No fake APIs.
+•No modified backend.
+•It uses the real Aternos website, just inside an app.

+### •🎮 What you can do

+•Start / stop your Minecraft server

+•View server status in real-time

+•Manage players & console

+•Change server software (Paper, Fabric, Forge, etc.)

+•Access logs & settings

+•Log in securely using Aternos’ official login

+•Basically: everything you normally do on aternos.org — but in one tap.

+### •🛠️ How it works

+•Built using Android WebView

+•Loads the official Aternos website

+•No data scraping

+•No account data stored

+•Login happens directly on Aternos

+•Your account stays 100% yours.

+### 🔐 Security & Privacy

+•This app does not collect passwords

+•No trackers

+•No third-party analytics

+•All authentication is handled by Aternos itself

+•If you can log in on the website, you can log in here.

+### •⚠️ Disclaimer

+###This app is:

+•Unofficial

+•Fan-made

+•Created for convenience and learning purposes

+•All rights, trademarks, and services belong to Aternos GmbH.

+•If Aternos ever releases an official app — use that instead 👍

+### •🧠 Why I made this

+•I use Aternos a lot and got tired of:

+•Reopening the browser

+•Losing tabs

+•Slow mobile navigation

+•So I made this app to keep server management quick and simple.

+# 📦 Installation

+•Download the APK from the Releases section

+•Enable Install from unknown sources

+•Install and enjoy ✨

+## 💬 Feedback & Issues

+•Found a bug?

+•Have a suggestion?

+•Open an Issue or start a Discussion — I’m open to improvements.

 ⭐ Credits

-Aternos — for providing an amazing free server platform
+•Aternos — for providing an amazing free server platform

-Minecraft community — because servers never sleep
+•Minecraft community — because servers never sleep